A bachelor degree with a 2:1 (hons) in law or a relevant business degree such as accounting, finance, economics or mathematics.

 Months of entry

-MSc Law and Finance is a new and innovative programme that will enable you to develop knowledge and skills in relation to the law, economics and finance governing international business and finance both in the UK, Europe and at a global level.
+The programme will enable you to develop knowledge and skills in relation to the law, economics and finance governing international law and finance both in the UK, Europe and at a global level.

 Course contact details